davpython/davpython/welcome.md

 - Principles of effective data visualization
 - How to think critically about data representation
 - How to communicate analysis effectively for a wide variety of audiences

+## What you will NOT learn

+- Confirmatory data analysis
+- Cuasal inference
+- Machine learning
+- Deep learning

 ## License